Coppin State University logo

 Key Highlights

-• Named in honor of Fanny Jackson Coppin, a pioneer in teacher education.
+• Named after Fanny Jackson Coppin, a revered pioneer in African-American teacher education.

-• Demonstrates commitment to educational access by offering free tuition to graduates of the Fanny Jackson Coppin School.
+• Offers free tuition to graduates of the Fanny Jackson Coppin School, demonstrating a strong commitment to community opportunity.

 Timeline